-Finalize and store all the landing page text and media in a document.
+Finalize and store all the lead capture page text and media in a document.

-- Make the landing page live and use the link in source ads/posts.
+7. Make the lead capture page live and use the link in source ads/posts.

-How to create Lead Capture Landing Pages with EngageBay without wasting any time
+How to create Lead Capture Pages with EngageBay without wasting any time

-Here is how our customers get rid of all the fluff in the landing page creation process:
+Here is how our customers get rid of all the fluff in the lead capture page creation process:

-- Hover over the landing page template you like and click “Choose”.
+- Hover over the landing page builder template you like and click “Choose”.

-- This where the fun begins.
-Thanks our ultra-intuitive landing page designing interface, you can customize these templates with complete freedom and in quick time.
-These templates are populated with all the essential sections you will need in the landing page.
+3. This where the fun begins.
+Thanks to our ultra-intuitive landing page designing interface, you can customize these templates with complete freedom and in quick-time.
+These templates are populated with all the essential sections such as contact information that you will need on the lead capture page.